Research and reports

 Kelly O’Neill is Head of Wellbeing at Simply Business and here she gives tips for employers on looking after the mental health of their employees.
-For more resources, see our Better for Business wellbeing hub.

 Research from analytics company Gallup shows that 70 per cent of an employee’s motivation is influenced by their manager.
 This places a lot of responsibility on you if you’re managing a team – so it’s important to be a positive influence.

 How you manage your time, communicate, make decisions, and respond to challenges all impact on a team culture.
 Read on for ways you can support your employees’ mental health and wellbeing at work.

 Make sure you build a culture of trust and honesty in your business.
 You want your employees to feel like they can talk to you if they’re struggling or need to talk about a personal issue that’s not related to work.

 Here you can lead by example and perhaps talk about your own challenges if that seems appropriate – it might open the door to a deeper conversation.

 Make sure that your employees are taking regular breaks as stress and tiredness can cause accidents or burnout over a long time.

 Research shows that organisations promoting health and wellbeing are seen as 3.5 times more likely to be creative and innovative (The Wellness Imperative, World Economic Forum, 2010).
 At Simply Business, we’ve introduced weekly mindfulness sessions and Zoom-free time in the calendar to support staff to take breaks or have time away from meetings.